-- 9.2.1 Employees wishing to continue working in the same job role after receiving their NHS pension need to complete a Flexible Retirement Application Form (Appendix F) and submit to their line Manager no later than 4 months before the date of retirement.
+- 9.2.1 Employees wishing to continue working in the same job role after receiving their NHS pension need to complete a Flexible Retirement Application Form (Appendix E) and submit to their line Manager no later than 4 months before the date of retirement.
 For requests to return to a lower banded post, the individual will need to apply through the normal recruitment process. - 9.2.2 The request should document any changes they wish to make to their future working arrangements after retirement.
-This may include things such as contracted hours, shift patterns, on call duties and work location. - 9.2.3 The decision whether to agree to a Flexible Retirement Request will be made in accordance with the provisions documented in Appendix E & F, please refer to section 6 above. - 9.2.4 For Consultants, the British Medical Association have some helpful guidance which should be taken into account (see reference section for link).

-10 Retirement Presentations and Gifts

-- 10.1 It is customary and desirable that employees retiring after long service with the NHS will have their contribution recognised.
-The member of staff can either access their vouchers when they take their pension and 'retire and return' or when they retire from all work/roles and stop working altogether.
-The employee can choose either of those options. - 10.2 A retirement presentation should be offered to all employees leaving who are retiring from all NHS related employment. - 10.3 With the agreement of the employee, the line manager will be responsible for organising the event or presentation, which should be of a style appropriate to the NHS, the length of NHS service and acceptable to the retiree.
-The line manager should involve the team in the organisation of the event, which should be held on Trust premises.
-The proposed arrangements should be discussed with the line Management Executive member.
-For employees retiring with 15+ years' service, managers may authorise a contribution of up to £100 towards the cost of a finger buffet with non-alcoholic drinks. - 10.4 Any agreed Trust contribution should be charged to Trust Funds and Managers are asked to liaise with their Finance lead.
+This may include things such as contracted hours, shift patterns, on call duties and work location. - 9.2.3 The decision whether to agree to a Flexible Retirement Request will be made in accordance with the provisions documented in Appendix E, please refer to section 6 above. - 9.2.4 For Consultants, the British Medical Association have some helpful guidance which should be taken into account (see reference section for link). - 10 Retirement Presentations (This policy has been consulted on with Staff Side, but they have declined to approve this section) - 10.1 It is customary and desirable that employees retiring after long service with the NHS will have their contribution recognised. - 10.2 A retirement presentation should be offered to all employees leaving who are retiring from all NHS related employment.
+For employees band 1 4 retiring with 15+ years' service, managers may authorise a contribution of up to £100 towards the cost of a finger buffet with non-alcoholic drinks. - 10.3 For employees with 15 + years' service a certificate signed by the Trust Chairman will either be presented to the employee or sent to them.
+Line managers need to complete Appendix A form to apply for a Retirement Certificate. - 10.4 With the agreement of the employee, the line manager will be responsible for organising the retirement event or presentation, which should be of a style appropriate to the NHS, the length of NHS service and acceptable to the retiree.
+The line manager should involve colleagues of the retiree, in the organisation of the event, which should be held on Trust premises.
+The proposed arrangements should also be discussed with the relevant Executive Director.

+- 10.5 Any agreed Trust contribution should be charged to Trust Funds and Managers are asked to liaise with their Finance lead.
 Where Trust Funds are insufficient then the costs may be charged to the employee's departmental budget.
-No other costs may be charged to the Trust. - 10.5 Employees retiring after 15 or more years NHS service will receive a gift.
-The Manager arranging the retirement should liaise with the Chief Executive's office to arrange the presentation of the gift by a Trust Board member if the employee would like this.
-A certificate signed by the Trust Chairman will also be presented.
-The gift will take the form of vouchers (which may be used in a wide range of retailers) to the values listed below:
+No other costs may be charged to the Trust. - 10.6 All NHS service will count towards an employee's service record, whether continuous or not, but will exclude redundancy or other loss of office payment.